Navigation

 Here at Oasis Academy Don Valley, we reinforce this message and would encourage parents and carers to do the same at home.

-We firmly believe that ‘Family Dining’ helps all of our children to embrace our Academy value of respect, gives children responsibility and helps them to socialise with others, more importantly it ensures everyone has access to a healthy meal.
-Each half term tables are changed to ensure our Academy community develops a better understanding of each other and all children feel part of our Academy family, for these reasons we ask for full parental support.
+We firmly believe that all of our children to embrace our Academy value of respect, gives children responsibility and helps them to socialise with others, more importantly it ensures everyone has access to a healthy meal.

-Parents are reminded that children are not allowed to bring in sweets, crisps or fizzy drinks.
+Parents are reminded that children are not allowed to bring in sweets, crisps or fizzy drinks or energy drinks.
 If a child brings in any of these items in to the Academy then these will be confiscated and children will receive a sanction.

 Click here to check if your child is eligible for free school meals